samir-sayyed/chatting_app/README.md

 Features
 1. Realtime chatting
 2. User can do group chatting with multiple users.
-3. Update message sent to for all users when new user joined or left the chat room.
+3. Update message sent to all users when new user joined or left the chat room.

 Technolgies - HTML, CSS, Javscript, NodeJs.